zkllian/zkscraper/README.md

-# JKScraper
+# zkscraper
-JKScraper is an open source automated tools.
+zkscraper is an open source automated tools.
 It allows you to scrape all jobs on Jobstreet website.

 ## Getting Started
 1. `python -m venv venv` only for first time